RRdeLeeuw/Calendar/README.md

 # Calendar

 This repository contains a very, very, simple JavaScript rendered calendar.
+It is nothing more than me experimenting and learning about JavaScript, HTML and CSS.

 ## About me

 Programming/Web-development is a hobby of mine.
 I follow free online courses and try to learn new things as much I can.
+Please keep in mind I am a beginner, if you have tips, tricks or constructive criticism please feel free to reach out.

 ## Luxon disclaimer